Heavy Periods or Heavy Menstrual Bleeding

 - Infertility (due to estrogen dominance, polyps or fibroids)

-This is one particular form of estrogen, there are 3 main ones: estriol, estrone and estradiol.
+Estradiol is one particular form of estrogen.
+There are 3 main forms: estriol, estrone and estradiol.
 Measuring estradiol alone provides an incomplete picture of estrogen level and activity.
-But, this test can provide some basic information.
-Peak estradiol is best measured around ovulation, which should occur around day 14-15, assuming a normal menstrual cycle.
+But, this test provides some basic information.
+Your peak estradiol is best measured around ovulation.
+Ovulation occurs around day 14-15 of your cycle, assuming that you have a normal menstrual cycle.

 SHBG or Sex Hormone Binding Globulin

-This is a protein that can bind to estrogen and decrease it’s activity.
-Low SHBG will mean higher estrogen activity.
-Higher estrogen activity means a thicker lining is built and more blood is lost with your period.
+This is a protein that binds to estrogen and decreases its activity.
+Low SHBG means higher estrogen activity.
+Higher estrogen activity means a thicker lining builds-up and so more blood is lost with your period.

 Testosterone, DHEAs and progesterone

-These can compete for estrogen receptors and moderate estrogen activity.
-Lower levels can mean increased estrogen activity.
-Progesterone is best measured on day 21 of a 28 day menstrual cycle, the others can be measured at any point in the cycle.
+These compete for estrogen receptors and moderate estrogen activity.
+Lower levels mean increased estrogen activity.
+Progesterone is best measured on day 21 of a 28-day menstrual cycle.
+The others are measured at any point in the cycle.

 Pelvic and transvaginal ultrasound

-To determine uterine fibroids, uterine polyps and endometrial hyperplasia.
-These can all be symptoms of estrogen dominance, a relative imbalance between estrogen and progesterone.
+A pelvic and transvaginal ultrasound assesses ovarian cysts, uterine fibroids, uterine polyps and endometrial hyperplasia.
+These are all symptoms of estrogen dominance.
+It is a relative imbalance between estrogen and progesterone.
 Endometrial hyperplasia is thickening of the uterine lining.
-It is a common occurrence during perimenopause, however, it can be a sign of increased uterine cancer risk.
-It should be monitored by your family physician.
+It is a common occurrence during perimenopause, however, it is a sign of increased uterine cancer risk.
+Your family physician should monitor endometrial hyperplasia and advise you accordingly.

 Natural treatment for heavy periods